 Another Variation on the Candle Problem

 Glucksberg later redid the same experiment, except this time, when he presented participants with the box, the box was empty and the thumb tacks were on the table beside it.
 In other words, he made the problem easier because once the box wasn’t being used as a container it took less mental flexibility to be able to assign a different function to it.
-This time, the group that was being rewarded finished the task a lot faster than the other group.

-The conclusion we can reach from these findings is that rewards–extrinsic motivation–work well for tasks with a simple set of rules and a clear destination to move toward.
-Rewards, by their very nature, narrow our focus and concentrate the mind.
 But for the real candle problem–the one with the thumb tacks in the box–you don’t want tunnel vision: you want to be able to see what’s on the periphery; you want to be looking around; you want to expand your possibilities.

 Main Conclusions Presented by Dan Pink

-Routine, rule-based, left-brained work–which includes things such as certain kinds of accounting, certain kinds of financial analysis, certain kinds of computer programming, and so on–has become fairly easy to outsource and fairly easy to automate.
 Therefore, what really matters are the more right brained, creative, conceptual kinds of abilities, for which “if-then” rewards don’t work.

 Here are some more conclusions reached by other researchers studying the effects of extrinsic motivation:

-- “As long as the task involved only mechanical skill, bonuses worked as they would be expected: the higher the pay, the better the performance.”
+• “As long as the task involved only mechanical skill, bonuses worked as they would be expected: the higher the pay, the better the performance.”

-- But once the task called for “even rudimentary cognitive skill”, a larger reward “led to poorer performance”.
+• But once the task called for “even rudimentary cognitive skill, a larger reward “led to poorer performance”.

-- “In eight of the nine tasks we examined across the three experiments, higher incentives led to worse performance.“
+• “In eight of the nine tasks we examined across the three experiments, higher incentives led to worse performance.“

-- “We find that financial incentives . . . can result in a negative impact on overall performance.”
+• “We find that financial incentives . . . can result in a negative impact on overall performance.”
 (This is the conclusion reached by the London School of Economics after studying 51 studies of pay-for-performance plans in different companies. )

 Obviously we need a whole new approach: an approach built around intrinsic motivation; around the desire to do something because it matters, because we enjoy it, because it’s interesting, and because it’s part of something important.
 It’s about the drive to do things for their own sake.